guesswho1234/Rex/README.md

 ### Heroku
 This setup was tested on the `heroku-22` stack.

-First, install the following buildpacks in this order on your heroku app:
+First, install the following buildpacks in the following order on your heroku app:
 - https://github.com/rricard/heroku-buildpack-dpkg.git
 - https://github.com/virtualstaticvoid/heroku-buildpack-r